allegradepasquale/focal_niche_divergence_analysis/README.md

 1) "GLMMs_An_Beh.Rmd"

 This file provides the code for the generalized linear mixed models and estimated marginal means reported in the manuscript.
 The GLMMs analyze bite count and grams of nutrient intake.
+Code is also provided to create figures 2 & 3.

 The data files necessary for running this script are: